HR Leaders Today Need These 4 Skills to Thrive

 “We must also rise to the occasion and embrace our position as change makers.”

-4. They keep up with technology
+4. They stay current with technology

 Technology and innovation will accelerate tremendously, as successful HR and people executives understand.
 HR and People departments have never been more critical in understanding their organization’s technological strategy.

 Stephen Scheeler, former Facebook CEO for Australia and New Zealand, current Senior Advisor to McKinsey and Company, and Founder of global advisory The Digital CEO, will speak at the AHRI national convention and exhibition about how digital experience and skills will play a pivotal role in leadership going forwards.

 He’ll show you how to digitalize your leadership style and how you may assist others do the same.

 5. They pay attention all the time